envoy/ibeacon-experiment-report/README.md

 		</tr>
 	</table>

-3. Enter region -  Doesn't works ❌
+3. Enter region - Doesn't work ❌

         After several minutes, we still cannot see any enter region event, even if we launch the app manuall